BA Linguistics programs

 The documents listed above also give you a sense of what each year of study is like:

-- Second year: advanced and elective courses in a number of areas
+- Second year: advanced and elective courses in a number of areas, with some flexibility in course selection (mostly in the second semester)

 Advanced elective seminars for 2nd year students and above